-- Neuropathy: Patients are prone to sensory neuropathy, slow response of the sensory and thermal nerves, as well as autonomic neuropathy, which reduce perspiration and cause skin dryness that lead to cracking of skin.
+- Neuropathy: People suffering from Diabetes are prone to sensory neuropathy, slow response of the sensory and thermal nerves, as well as autonomic neuropathy, which reduce perspiration and cause skin dryness that lead to cracking of skin.
 These factors tend to cause wounds and reduce the ability of healing tissues properly

 - Slow blood circulation: High blood glucose levels would lead to arteriosclerosis, microvascular embolism and irregularities in cortical vascular flow, which can reduce the supply of oxygen and nutrients to the area and weaken the ability of healing tissues.

 - Foot deformity: Motor neuropathy would cause imbalances in the muscles, which can lead to toe deformities.
-If the patient has foot deformity (e.g. flat feet, pronated feet, high arched feet), the pressure on the bottom of the foot is unevenly distributed and the skin is easily damaged
+If the people suffering from Diabetes has foot deformity (e.g. flat feet, pronated feet, high arched feet), the pressure on the bottom of the foot is unevenly distributed and the skin is easily damaged

-- Foot loses protective sensation easily and the patient is unable to feel pain or changes in temperature
+- Foot loses protective sensation easily and the people suffering from Diabetes is unable to feel pain or changes in temperature

 - Dry skin